 4.12 The long history of Patching Parish is reflected in a wealth of listed buildings, other historic buildings and structures of merit, ancient monuments, and sites and remains of archaeological interest.
-These are shown in Map 4 in Appendix A, with the statutory list of buildings of architectural and historic interest indicated in more detail in Appendix B. Protection of these assets attracted strong support in the residents' survey.
+These are shown in Map 3 in Appendix A, with the statutory list of buildings of architectural and historic interest indicated in more detail in Appendix B. Protection of these assets attracted strong support in the residents' survey.
 It also reflects national and local planning policy and supports the statutory purposes of the National Park.
-Statutory assets are marked with an asterisk(\).
-"Other buildings or structures of merit which add to the character of the parish" are not identified by statute.
-Those shown in Map 4 have been prepared on the basis of survey work and research by the Parish Council for the Neighbourhood Plan.
-They are the subject of continuing liaison with specialist historic building / conservation officers at SDNPA and may, in time, be proposed for a non-statutory "local list"
+Statutory assets are marked with an asterisk in the policy (\)